hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 }
 ```

+if statements increase code complexity and make development difficult.
+However, removing if statements leads to even greater side effects.

-## Improving Procedural Code #1
+## How to Improve Procedural Code

-It's not easy to find and modify the if statements that determine the document type in all related functions.
-Then, is there a way to avoid if statements?

-We can consider breaking down printDocument().
+### Dividing functions

+As a way to avoid if, we can think of a method to subdivide printDocument().

 ```ts
 function main() {